TV-Rename/Website/_manual/options/preferences-automatic-export.md

 Ticking the "TXT" box in the "All Shows" section of the panel will save a TXT file whenever a show is added, edited or deleted from TV Rename.
 It also gets updated when `Auto ID All` in the *Scan Results* tab of **Tools>Folder Monitor** is clicked.

+Ticking the "XML" box in the "Renaming" section of the panel will create an XML file in the path specified containing the rename data.

+Ticking the "XML" box in the "Finding and Organising" section of the panel will create an XML file in the path specified containing the found file data.

 _Default:_ _**All un-ticked**_

 {:.toplink}